onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 ### Numerical tests

 Numerical tests for NNPA are provided in `test/accelerators/NNPA/numerical`.
-Currently tests for Conv2D, MatMul2D, Gemm, LSTM, and GRU are provided and run by using following command.
-These tests check if a zDNN instruction is included in shared library.
-The instruction can be set by using an environment variable `TEST_INSTRUCTION`.
-Also, to set ATOL and RTOL for checking the accuracy of the results, environment `TEST_ATOL` and `TEST_RTOL` are provided.
+Currently tests for Conv2D, MatMul2D, Gemm, LSTM, and GRU are provided and run using following command.
+These tests check if a zDNN instruction is included in the generated shared library.
+The instruction can be set with an environment variable `TEST_INSTRUCTION`.
+Also, to set ATOL and RTOL for checking the accuracy of the results, environment `TEST_ATOL` and `TEST_RTOL` are provided.An environment variable `TEST_DATARANGE` are provided to set lower and upper limit of data range.
+They can be set "<lower limit>,<upper limit>" such as "-0.1,0.1".

 ```
 cmake --build . --config Release --target check-onnx-numerical-nnpa